DOFLinx/docs/docs/getting-started/05_AfterInstallation.md

 1. Install your game.

-    a.
-PinballFX, download the Steam or Epic versions
+    1. PinballFX, download the Steam or Epic versions

-    b.
-MAME
+    2. MAME

-    i.
-Install MAME from here [https://www.mamedev.org/release.html](https://www.mamedev.org/release.html)
+       1. Install MAME from here [https://www.mamedev.org/release.html](https://www.mamedev.org/release.html)

-    ii.
-Substitute in the correct MAME_XXX.exe, where XXX is the version number) from the \MAME_EXE folder in the DOFLinx installation zip to be MAME.exe in your MAME folder
+       2. Substitute in the correct MAME_XXX.exe, where XXX is the version number) from the \MAME_EXE folder in the DOFLinx installation zip to be MAME.exe in your MAME folder

-3. If you are running PinBall FX then install all of the xxx.directb2s files into the folder you pointed to with the PATH_FX_B2S= parameter (default C:\DOFLINX\B2S\) from here [https://github.com/DOFLinx/B2S-Back-Glasses/releases](https://github.com/DOFLinx/B2S-Back-Glasses/releases)
+2. If you are running PinBall FX then install all of the xxx.directb2s files into the folder you pointed to with the PATH_FX_B2S= parameter (default C:\DOFLINX\B2S\) from here [https://github.com/DOFLinx/B2S-Back-Glasses/releases](https://github.com/DOFLinx/B2S-Back-Glasses/releases)